Anemia Test Panel

 This 18 test anemia panel includes all tests needed to diagnose the degree and cause of anemia including a CBC panel (red blood cells, hemoglobin, etc), Ferritin, Iron, Total Iron Binding Capacity, Folate, and Vitamin B-12

-This lab test panel is ideal for people who feel fatigued and who may suspect anemia.
-Women whose menstrual cycle is characterized by a lot of blood loss, people with potential vitamin deficiencies, and those who suspect internal bleeding will benefit from exploring the biomakers in this panel.
-Also, men and women who donate blood frequently may find this panel useful to ensure that they have no depleted their iron, ferritin and other markers of iron stores that can dramatically impact their energy level, mental function, mood and quality of life.
+This lab test panel is ideal for people who feel fatigued and who may suspect anemia or low iron levels.
+Exploring the biomakers in this panel will be beneficial for people who have a menstrual cycle that involves a lot of blood loss, those who might have vitamin deficiencies, and those who suspect internal bleeding.
+Also, men and women who donate blood frequently may find this panel useful to ensure that they have not depleted their iron, ferritin and other markers of iron stores that can dramatically impact their energy level, mental function, mood, and quality of life.
+The results of this panel, including anemia and low iron test results, can provide valuable information about a person's health and aid in diagnosing and treating anemia.

 Anemia is a decrease in the total amount of red blood cells (RBCs) or hemoglobin in the blood, or a lowered ability of the blood to carry oxygen.
 It can have several causes.